 The Garter Gambit

-The Garter was more than just a circle of favoured knights.
-It was a political machine, built around four patrons but designed to centralise military loyalty under the king’s authority.
-Its original membership was hand-picked from Edward’s closest allies and military commanders.
-Henry of Grosmont, the king’s cousin and veteran commander, led the Crécy campaign; William de Bohun, Earl of Northampton and another Crécy veteran; and Roger Mortimer, whose French royal connections helped legitimise Edward’s claim.
+The Garter was a political machine, built around four patrons but designed to centralise military loyalty under the king’s authority.
+Its original membership was hand-picked from Edward’s closest allies and military commanders: Henry of Grosmont, the king’s cousin and veteran commander who led the Crécy campaign; William de Bohun, Earl of Northampton; and Roger Mortimer, whose French royal connections helped legitimise Edward’s claim.
 These were the men who would prosecute Edward’s wars.

 By placing the Order under George’s patronage, Edward gave his war council divine sanction.
 The language was all of gallantry, honour, and virtue.
 The reality was simpler.
 Edward needed his nobles committed to expensive foreign wars.
 Sacred oaths proved more effective than secular contracts.
 Knights who swore before God’s altar found it harder to change sides.